 The TLCPA contracted Ailevon to complete an aviation market study and commercial service forecast in 2021.
 The forecast model provided by Ailevon established low, medium, and high cases of commercial passenger activity growth over the planning period, built largely around the growth of ULCC's at the airport such as Allegiant, and incremental increases in legacy service.
 The scenarios were adjusted for this study to account for the departure of legacy carrier service from TOL as planned for September of 2022, and with anticipation of regaining legacy service, at some level, by 2025.
 That assumption that legacy service will return in 2025 is based on the efforts airlines are working on today to fill their pilot pipelines and return to airports where load factors were high enough to provide an adequate financial rate of return on their operations.
+A new base scenario was established to reflect modest growth in of the existing ULCC service without the return of legacy carrier commercial service.

-Figure 2-14 depicts the low, medium, and high enplanement scenarios.
+Figure 2-14 depicts the base, low, medium, and high enplanement scenarios.
 Additionally, the figure shows the 2021 FAA TAF enplanement forecast that was used for primary comparison as well as the updated 2022 FAA TAF that was published after the completion of the original forecasting effort but is included for further comparison.
 The TAF enplanement forecasts fall near the middle of the range of forecasted potential demand identified by the Ailevon scenarios.